Jahed Ahmed

 I made an Apple account around 10 years ago, used it while I had a Macbook, then stopped using it around 5 years ago.
 So I thought I'd use that to sign up for a developer account.
 Except I couldn't.
 I could sign-in and access some services, but it would eventually start asking me "security questions" to which I had no answer to and alternative methods which glitched out.
 I can't even access any interfaces to delete it.
 Maybe the account's too old and it missed a few migrations so it's not working right.

 I'll just create a new account.
 Simple enough.
-Until I got to a literal paywall. £79 for a developer account.
+Until I got to a paywall. £79 for a developer account.
 Alright, fine.
 Hang on... per year?!
 Just so I can give Apple visitors a convenience for a free service?
-And if I stopped paying, they won't be able to access their accounts.
+And if I stopped paying, they probably won't be able to access their accounts.
 What?
-No. Apple is treating their customers like cattle.
-Are they building a platform or a farm?
+No. I guess Apple users can continue using email sign-in.

 Conclusion

 So, "Sign-in with Microsoft" is now available on FrontierNav.
 I'm not sure how popular it'll be but we'll see.
 I'd rather not go through this process again.
-I just wish Firebase supported WebAuthn.
+I just wish Firebase supported WebAuthn out of the box.
+Then I could avoid all this mess around development accounts.

 Thanks for reading.